 - Tracking functionality for real-time ETAs via smartphone

 As big tech keeps innovating around connectivity with customers, logistics management, and the dispatch and delivery process, more and more businesses across various segments will need to follow suit.

 Tracking the Last Mile Internally

+The other side of the last mile carrier tracking coin is this: tracking internally.
 In this rapidly evolving technology landscape, it takes more than improving customer-facing tools and services to stay competitive.
 Organizations need to take inventory of their inner operations so they can ensure they'll have no blind spots in their supply chain, and that's very important during the last mile phase.

 - A way to measure and understand customer satisfaction

 We're talking about more than just having excellent visibility: last mile tracking improves operational speed and increases profitability by reducing inefficiencies.